Our Legislative Agenda

 Healthcare

-• To create more options for small businesses and reduce healthcare costs, support any additional legislative or rulemaking action needed at either the state or federal level for the implementation of association health plans.
+• In order to create more options for small businesses and reduce healthcare costs, support any additional legislative or rulemaking action needed at either the state or federal level for the implementation of association health plans.

 Tax & Regulatory Reform

-• A supportive energy policy that controls carbon emissions, modernizes the grid, and keeps energy prices as affordable as possible, supporting continued economic development.
+• Support energy policy that controls carbon emissions, modernizes the grid, and keeps energy prices as affordable as possible to support continued economic development.

 • Advocate for tax policies that keep rates low for small businesses to foster economic stability and growth, particularly in light of potential federal tax adjustments.